argilla-io/argilla/README.md

 ### Improve your AI output quality through data quality

-Computational resources are expensive, and output quality is important.
+Compute is expensive and output quality is important.
 We help you focus on data, which tackles the root cause of both of these problems at once.
 Argilla helps you to **achieve and keep high-quality standards** for your data.
 This means you can improve the quality of your AI output.

 ### Take control of your data and models